-The old bikkies and dip has come a long way since I was a kid.
+The old bikkies and dip have come a long way since I was a kid.
 Now it’s all Instagram-worthy spreads, specialty cheese and the latest food trends.
-It goes by many names like grazing board, grazing table, grazing plate, grazing platter, charcuterie board, charcuterie table, antipasto.
+It goes by many names like grazing board, grazing table, grazing plate, grazing platter, charcuterie board, charcuterie table, and antipasto.
 But whatever you call it, it’s an easy way to feed a crowd and almost always looks too good to eat.

 A few months ago I went to a lunchtime birthday party where they had a large grazing table.
 There were quite a lot of adults at the party and I kept wondering when they would bring out the party food.
-You know, the sausages rolls, meat pies and cocktail frankfurts.
+You know, the sausage rolls, meat pies and cocktail frankfurts.
 But they didn’t come, the grazing table was essentially lunch.
 And surprisingly it was enough to fill me up enough.

-Knowing how surprisingly filling it was, I decided to make one for a recent girls night that I hosted at my house.
+Knowing how surprisingly filling it was, I decided to make one for a recent girls’ night that I hosted at my house.
 I searched a few different hashtags on Instagram for research.
 Then I made my shopping list!

 Grazing table shopping list